minakamoto/pcshscr2023/docs/2nd.md

 The screen for store and menu data get when it does not exist is redundant and should be made into a component.

 The refactoring targets the following two screens.
 Each of them implements a screen for the case that the store or menu does not exist when data is fetched.
-These will be standardized.
+These will be componentized.

 - `dish-delight/frontend/app/stores/[storeId]/page.tsx`
 - `dish-delight/frontend/app/stores/[storeId]/menus/[menuId]/page.tsx`